Aussie, Little Blue Dog

 The Australian Shepherd sticks to its owner like glue - it requires lots of attention on a daily basis.

-Very sharp and well adapted for sports enthusiasts, the Australian Shepherd is renowned for its great speed.
+Very sharp and well adapted for sports enthusiasts, the Australian Shepherd is known for its great speed.
 It has all the qualities required to be an excellent herd keeper whether it be for bovine animals, sheep or feathered animals.

 Very sociable and tolerant, this dog easily adapts to family life.
 It is very endearing and loves company.